Public broadcaster faces political pressure

 The SBC is funded with licence fees (70%) - CHF451.1 ($446) annually to be paid by every household - , advertising and sponsorship (30%).

-In 2015, Swiss voters narrowly approved a reform of funding systemexternal link to take into account the widespread use of the internet.
+In 2015, Swiss voters narrowly approved a reform of funding system to take into account the widespread use of the internet.

 swissinfo.ch